FIWARE/tutorials.LD-Subscriptions-Registrations/README.md

 > [!NOTE]
 >
-> Subscriptions are similar between NGSI-v2 and NGSI-LD.
+> Subscriptions are very similar between NGSI-v2 and NGSI-LD.
 More details
 > on NGSI-LD subscriptions can be found in a
 > [dedicated tutorial](https://github.com/FIWARE/tutorials.Subscriptions/tree/NGSI-LD).